egnyte/cloudimized/README.md

      # Regex filter for selecting projects for which create issues (optional)
      filterSet:
         projectId: ".*production-only.*"
+     # Flag to indicate token use for auth instead of Username/Password
+     isToken: True
   # Terraform Runs configuration
   terraform:
     # Terraform URL